8 Inventory management techniques for manufacturing

 • Integrations with your favorite e-commerce and accounting software

-• A smooth, stress-free workflow from purchasing to manufacturing, and sales
+• A smooth, stress-free workflow from purchasing and sales to manufacturing and more

 So, now you know all about the modern methods of inventory management, you can take your business to the next level.